yashprakash13/Insight/README.md

 You might have a good idea by now that I absolutely LOVE to write. 😁

 ## Support me
-Did you like this project and the features that it enables or are you psyched by the awesome use of NLP demonstrated in here?
+Did you like this project and the features that it enables or are you hyped by the awesome use of NLP demonstrated in here?
 Please consider supporting me! :)

 **Buy me a :coffee: or a :beer:**